the Chromium logo

 Phase 3: Don't forget your snorkel!

 Phase 3 is where we get to explore additional innovations in the security space that will require the most long-term investment.
 We're excited about the possibilities around integrating new kernel and user space hardening techniques and figuring out how to properly isolate drivers in kernel-space.
-Here are some of the ideas we have, but there is a lot of area to research:
+Here are some of the ideas we have, but there are a lot of areas to research:

 Designing and developing for security